bkw777/rgb2vga/README.md

 Start

 ## Assemble
-- Remove the acrylic cover from the DE0-Nano, keep the standoffs.
- Optionally replace the short standoffs on top with the screws from the acrylic cover.
+- Remove the acrylic cover from the DE0-Nano, keep the loger bottom standoffs, replace the short top standoffs with the screws from the cover.
- If using the 3d-printable enclosure, remove the standoffs too.
+ If using the 3d-printed enclosure, remove everything, all standoffs, screws, and cover.
 - Put the RGB2VGA and DE0-Nano together with the trim pot on the same side as the USB connector.
-- For TANDY Color Computer 3, leave all dip switches off, except turn the Artifact switch on.
-For some games, turn Artifact off as desired.
+- For TANDY Color Computer 3, turn all dip switches off.
+For most games, turn the Artifact switch on.
+- Turn the trim pot to 50%.
+- Insert a polarity key plug into pin #6 on each end of the ribbon cable.
+Pin #6 is the center pin on the opposite row away from the the polarity bump.

+## Enclosure
+The source for the enclosure is the [rgb2vga.scad](case/rgb2vga.scad) OpenSCAD file.
+The current enclosure dimensions are still pending testing.
+The elements that still need to be verified are the 1.5mm walls (```wall_thickness = 1.5;```) might be too thin, and the 0.2mm fitment clearance (```fc = 0.2;```) might be either too loose or too tight.

 # Changelog
 * 20211211 v009